Netflix/metaflow-nflx-extensions/README.md

 - `show`: shows information about an environment (packages, etc)
 - `alias`: aliases an environment giving it a name so it can be used later
 - `get`: fetches an environment from the remote environment store locally

+#### Supported format for requirements.txt

+The requirements.txt file, which can be used to specify a pip only environment, supports the following syntax (a subset of the full syntax supported by pip):
+- Comment lines starting with '#'
+- `--extra-index-url`: to spcify an additional repository to look at.
+Note that to specify the `--index-url`, set it with the `METAFLOW_CONDA_DEFAULT_PIP_SOURCE environment variable.
+- `-f`, `--find-links` and `--trusted-host`: passed directly to pip with the corresponding argument
+- `--pre`, `--no-index`: passed directly to pip
+- `--conda-pkg`: extension allowing you to specify a conda package that does not need Python
+- a requirement specification.
+This can include GIT repositories or local directories as well as more classic package specification.
+Constraints and environment markers are not supported.

+Note that GIT repositories, local directories and non wheel packages are not compatible with cross-architecture resolution.
+Metaflow will build the wheel on the fly when resolving the environment and this is only possible if the same architecture is used.

+If possible, it is best to specify pre-built packages.

+#### Supported format for environment.yml

+The environment.yml format is the same as the one for conda-lock.

 #### Named environments
 Environments can optionally be given aliases.